BlueBrain/psp-validation/README.rst

 Installation
 ------------

-The project is available as a module.

 .. code:: bash

-    module load unstable neurodamus-hippocampus psp-validation
+    $ pip install psp-validation

 Usage
 -----
-It is recommended to run the project only on BB5.

 Cli
 ^^^
-The recommended usage is via the command line interface API.
+The recommended usage is via the command line interface.
 To run simulations of psp with the test data:

 .. code:: bash